PDF accessibility and SEO: alt text, tagged structure and compliance

 Fixing Existing PDFs for Accessibility

 If you have existing PDFs without accessibility tags, you have two options: recreate them from the source document with proper formatting, or retroactively add tags using Adobe Acrobat Pro.
 Recreating is almost always faster and produces better results.
 However, for complex documents where the source file is unavailable, Acrobat Pro auto-tagging feature can add basic structural tags.
+After auto-tagging, manually review the tag tree in Acrobat Pro to fix any misidentified elements: check that all headings use the correct tag level, all images have alt text in the tag properties, and reading order follows the visual flow of the document.

 Complete How-To Guide: Auditing and Fixing PDF Accessibility Across Your Wix Site